phamcs/k8s/README.md

 5. Install nfs for persistent storage
 6. Install Portainer to gain control over the cluster in web GUI
 7. Install ingress-nginx to be the Load Balancer
+8. Install dashboard to gain visual for your cluster
-8. Install KubeVirt if your hardware support it to gain kvm access
+9. Install KubeVirt if your hardware support it to gain kvm access
 ```

 ## Bugs and feature requests